In this article, we’ll take a look at the effects of emotional turmoil on the mind and body.

-- Begin by noticing your breath.
+- Begin by paying attention to your breathing.
 Place a hand on your abdomen and the other hand on your chest.
 Notice the rise and fall of your abdomen.

 - Watch your breath without effort for a few moments.
-Next, take a deep breath in through your nose so that your abdomen rises, but your chest doesn’t move.
+Next, take in deep breaths through your nose so that your abdomen rises, but your chest doesn’t move.

-- Allow the breath to fall out of your body.
-You don’t need to push it; just let it fall out naturally.
+- Allow your breath to ease out of your body.
+You don’t need to push it; just let it come out naturally.